 How To Cultivate Mindfulness

-Mindfulness is a daily task which can infuse every moment.
+Mindfulness is a daily task that can infuse every moment.
 Let drifting thoughts of past worries or future concerns float away as if they were clouds in your azure sky of a mind.
 They do not define you.
 They are not important to attach to.
 Let them go.
-Be present in this moment.
+Be present at this moment.
 Be calmly accepting of what there is, and be gently warm towards the future opportunities, whatever they may be.

 In conclusion, make it your responsibility to invest your life in this magical moment of NOW.
 The NOW exists eternally in the spotlight of God’s Love.
 Let go of all that is not in alignment with peace and joy, and embrace the Moment for a wholesome existence on Earth – the Moment, which is ever pregnant with all the peace and happiness that you desire.